openedx-unsupported/devstack/docs/getting_started.rst

 The default devstack services can be run by following the steps below.

 **Note:** This will set up a large number of services, more than you are likely to need to work with, but that's only necessary for first-time provisioning.
-See `Service List`_ and the `most common development workflow`_ for how to run and update devstack with just the services you need, rather than the ``large-and-slow`` default set.
+See :doc:`service_list` and the :doc:`most common development workflow <workflow>` for how to run and update devstack with just the services you need, rather than the ``large-and-slow`` default set.

 #.
 Install the requirements inside of a `Python virtualenv`_.